sonatsuer/sonatsuer.github.io/_posts/2018-06-14-kolmogorov-complexity-2.md

 the argument which we proves the incomputability of \\(K\\) in the previous post!
 You can simply copy the rest of the proof here.

 Let us stop here and look at what we have proved.
 In ZFC, there is an upper bound on the *provable* Kolmogorov complexity.
 However, there is no upper bound on Kolmogorov complexity!
-Therefore there are some true statemets of the form \\(K(\sigma) > k\\) which are not theorems of ZFC.
+Therefore there are some true statements of the form \\(K(\sigma) > k\\) which are not theorems of ZFC.
-This means that ZFC is incomplete, in the sense that it cannot capture all true statemets.
+This means that ZFC is incomplete, in the sense that it cannot capture all true statements.
 This is Chaitin's version of Gödel's first incompleteness theorem.

 # Gödel's Second Incompleteness Theorem
-We have been making an implicit assumtion about our foundational theory, namely that it was consistent.
+We have been making an implicit assumption about our foundational theory, namely that it was consistent.
 In other words, we assumed that no contradiction is a theorem of ZFC.
-A contraiction is a vacuously false statment like \\(\exists x (\neg x = x)\\), by the way.
+A contradiction is a vacuously false statement like \\(\exists x (\neg x = x)\\), by the way.
 This is equivalent to assuming that not all well formed formulas are theorems of ZFC as everything can be deduced from a contradiction.
-Oviously, this is a must have for a foundational theory.
+Obviously, this is a must have for a foundational theory.

 Recall that ZFC can prove statements about itself.
-So wouldn't it be nice to actaully have a proof of this assumption in ZFC?
+So wouldn't it be nice to actually have a proof of this assumption in ZFC?
 This would be proving the consistency of our foundational theory within the theory itself, showing that the theory is self sufficient.
 Certainly Hilbert wanted to do it.
 However his efforts were crashed by, Gödel who proved that no sufficiently rich theory can prove its own consistency.
 Here sufficiently rich roughly means strong enough to interpret arithmetic.
 Now we will give a modern proof of this theorem using Kolmogorov complexity.
 The proof is due to Shira
 Kritchman and Ran Raz.